-If 5O percent or more of the development and acquisition costs are financed with the proceeds of tax-exempt bonds issued by the DC Housing Finance Agency (DCHFA), Sponsor/Developers qualify to apply for noncompetitive 4% Tax Credits.
-If less than 5O percent of costs are financed with the proceeds of tax-exempt bonds, Sponsor/Developers may be eligible to receive LIHTC on the portion of the qualified basis financed with the bonds.
+If 50% or more of the aggregate basis of any building and its underlying land is financed with the proceeds of tax-exempt bonds (the 50% Test) issued by the DC Housing Finance Agency (DCHFA), Sponsors/Developers qualify to apply for noncompetitive 4% Tax Credits.
+If the 50% Test is not met, Sponsors/Developers may be eligible to receive LIHTC on the portion of the qualified basis financed with the bonds.

 To receive 4% Tax Credits, Sponsors/Developers must first apply to DCHFA.
-Consistent with an inter-agency agreement between DHCD and DCHFA, before the Project closes on the tax-exempt bonds, DCHFA submits the application to DHCD for the allocation of tax credits.
-DHCD oversees the determination that the project complies with the QAP's Threshold requirements and is awarded tax credits in the minimum amount necessary for the project's financial feasibility, but relies on the DCHFA underwriting of tax-exempt bond projects and accepts DCHFA's determinations.
+Consistent with an inter-agency agreement between DHCD and DCHFA, before the project closes on the tax-exempt bonds, DCHFA submits the application to DHCD for the allocation of tax credits.
+DHCD oversees the determination that the project complies with the QAP's Threshold Eligibility Requirements and is awarded tax credits in the minimum amount necessary for the project's financial feasibility, but relies on the DCHFA underwriting of tax-exempt bond projects and accepts DCHFA's determinations.
 Applications are accepted on a rolling basis and should be submitted directly to DCHFA:

-District of Columbia Housing Finance Agency 815 Florida Avenue NW Washington, DC 20001 Phone: 202-777-1600
+District of Columbia Housing Finance Agency 815 Florida Avenue, NW Washington, DC 20001 Phone: 202-777-1600